jtpcode/CyberSecurity/guestbook/raport.md

 https://github.com/jtpcode/CyberSecurity/blob/main/guestbook/screenshots/flaw-4-before-1.png

 How to fix it:
-Remove the @csrf_exempt decorator from "views.py" AND ALSO add "{% csrf_token %}" in "submit.html" file, at the beginning of the form.
-By following the link below, you can see the result when "attack page" (see Description of flaw 4) is tried to access again:
+Remove the @csrf_exempt decorator from "views.py" AND ALSO add "{% csrf_token %}" in "submit.html" at the beginning of the form.
+By following the link below, you can see the result when "attack page" (see Description of flaw 4) is tried to execute again:

 https://github.com/jtpcode/CyberSecurity/blob/main/guestbook/screenshots/flaw-4-after-1.png

-FLAW 5:
+FLAW 5: Broken Authentication
 LINK: https://github.com/jtpcode/CyberSecurity/blob/main/guestbook/views.py#L34

 Description of flaw 5:
-A @login_required decorator has been left out from method submit_message(request) in "views.py".
+A @login_required decorator has been left out from the method submit_message(request) in "views.py".
 This allows anyone to access /guestbook/submit/submit.html to send messages without having to login to the site.
 Follow the link below to see a picture of the situation:

 https://github.com/jtpcode/CyberSecurity/blob/main/guestbook/screenshots/flaw-5-before-1.png

 How to fix it:
-Add/uncomment @login_required decorator in the method submit_message(request) in "views.py".
+Add/uncomment the @login_required decorator in the method submit_message(request) in "views.py".
 This way you have to login to the site before you can send messages.
 The result can be seen in a picture following the link below:

 https://github.com/jtpcode/CyberSecurity/blob/main/guestbook/screenshots/flaw-5-after-1.png